Power Slap

-Power Slap is an American slap fighting promotion company owned by Dana White, the chief executive officer of the Ultimate Fighting Championship (UFC).
+Power Slap is an American slap fighting promotion company co-owned by Zuffa, LLC founder Lorenzo Fertitta and Dana White, the chief executive officer of the Ultimate Fighting Championship (UFC).

 Power Slap first gained notoriety by producing a reality television show titled Power Slap: Road to the Title, originally broadcast by the TBS network in the United States and on Rumble internationally.
 Contestants on the show slapped each other in the face to win the "Power Slap League" tournament.
-The show's first season consisted of 8 pre-recorded episodes and was followed by the Power Slap 1 live event that aired exclusively on Rumble.
+The show's first season consisted of eight pre-recorded episodes and was followed by the Power Slap 1 live event that aired exclusively on Rumble.

 The show was executive produced by Power Slap's owner Dana White.
 The show was due to premiere on January 11, 2023, but was delayed a week after White was filmed slapping his wife in a Mexican nightclub at a New Year's Eve party.

 The show, considered the premier program of the slap fighting combat sport, had significantly lower ratings than its professional wrestling lead-in programming, AEW Dynamite, consistently drawing around 250,000 viewers compared to Dynamites near 800,000 viewers.
 On March 13, 2023, Warner Bros.
 Discovery and TBS representatives confirmed to media sources that the network would no longer air Power Slap: Road to the Title following its first-season finale, which had aired the week prior, partly due to its low ratings.
 After Road to the Titles cancellation by TBS, White confirmed that Power Slap would continue to hold events and produce content for Rumble.
 During the Power Slap 5 live event, it was announced that the second season of Road to the Title was set to air on Rumble.
 The second season began airing on November 15, 2023.
 The third season began airing on July 24, 2024.
 Power Slap content later moved from Rumble to YouTube.

 Rules

 Power Slap, which has been licensed by the Nevada State Athletic Commission, uses rules similar to those established by other slap fighting leagues.
 After a coin toss to decide who goes first, the first striker has a time limit of 60 seconds to deliver an open-handed slap to the opponent.
 Slaps must be below the eye but above the chin, without leading with the palm such that all hand to face contact takes place at the same time.
 Those being slapped may not flinch, raise their shoulder or tuck in their chins.
 After being slapped, the slapped competitor then has 60 seconds to recover before they get back into position prior to their turn to slap.
-Fights which do not end in a knock out and go three rounds go to the judges' decision, using a 10-point system with judging based on slap strikers' effectiveness as well as the slap receivers' reaction and recovery time.
+Fights which do not end in a knockout and go three rounds go to the judges' decision, using a 10-point system with judging based on slap strikers' effectiveness as well as the slap receivers' reaction and recovery time.
 Title bouts are five rounds and in the event of a draw, there will be an extra round to determine the winner of the bout.

 Participants are separated by weight and gender.